Uniswap/interface/CONTRIBUTING.md

-# Contribution Guideline
+# Contribution Guidelines

-# Abstract

-A a Contribution Guideline shall facilitate the foundation for a collaborative ground for every contributor working on Swapr codebase(s).
+A Contribution Guideline shall facilitate the foundation for a collaborative ground for every contributor working on Swapr codebase(s).

-# Tickets
+## Project Management Software

-We use zenhub.com, if logged in with our Github account, the dashboard should be visible.
-Zenhub is basicly a agile project management which is tightly integrated with github.
+We use [ZenHub](https://zenhub.com), an agile project management which is tightly integrated with GitHub.
+Contact one of the core contributors to invite you to the ZenHub board.

+## Tickets

 - Every task needs have an estimated ticket
 - If you see something during work which is out of scope of the ticket:
-  1. make a new ticket or reopen a ticket
+  1. make a new ticket or reopen a ticket if exists.
-  2. finish the old ticket first!
+  2. finish the current ticket first.
-  3. if not depending on the other ticket, make a new branch from the **dev** branch, not the branch you are working on.
+  3. If not depending on the other ticket, make a new branch from the **dev** branch, not the branch you are working on.
   4. No ticket is needed, but a branch, if you can do it under one hour.
 If you see that it takes longer, make a ticket with estimate.
   5. You can restimate your tickets if you see its much more work.
 But do not use it to track hours.
 It's NOT time tracking.

-# Git Branches
+## Git Branches

-- One ticket, one branch
+- One ticket, one branch.
+- If the ticket involes subtasks
+  - Create a parent ticket
+  - Branch out from parent ticket and merge from subtickets
+  - Merge parent ticket to `develop`
 - Use /feature/, /bug/, or /chore/ (chore to fix typo and little stuff)
 - Avoid working on the `main` branch unless absolutely necessary.
 Branch names should be named after what they do.
 - sub-branch like "Feature/stufspecial/otherstuff" should not happen.
 You can work for yourself in this structur, but please don't get others to work in your sub-branch (It's a sign that something is off.
 We add to much complexity to non complex stuff.
 The interface software is still a simple interface)

 Some more toughts on branches see [Phil Hord's answer on Stack Overflow](https://stackoverflow.com/a/6065944/2151050).

-# PR
+## Pull Requests (PR)

+- PRs should target `develop` branch,
-- A PR should never have more the two days of work!
+- A subtask PR should target parent branch.
-- PR must go to the **dev** branch
-- If a PR is open longer than a day ping the product owner or the person who is responsible for review.
-Ask in the chat!
+- Draft PRs should be used when a PR is Work In Progress (WIP).
-- If you make a PR from Feature/stufspecial/otherstuff to Feature/stufspecial/ you should pull it yourself, because I assume it's your sub-branch.
+- If you make a PR from `feature/stufspecial/otherstuff` to `feature/stufspecial/` you should pull it yourself.
-- After a PR is done, you can delete your branch
+- After a PR is merged, the branch can be deleted after two weeks.

-# Style Project Structure
+## Project Structure

 At Swapr, we are using React to build the frontend.
-Our current code structure looks like.

-## General Components
+### General Components

 A General Component is a React Component that is primitive.
 A General Component should come with bare minimum styles and configurations.
 It, however, can be extended as per view/page requirements.

-1. Directory `src/components`
+1. Directory: `src/components`
-2. Component `src/components/<ComponentName>/index.tsx`
+2. Component: `src/components/<ComponentName>/index.tsx`
-3. Unit tests `src/components/<ComponentName>/index.spec.tsx`
+3. Unit tests: `src/components/<ComponentName>/index.spec.tsx`
 4. styled-components functions must be stored in the same file

-## Views
+### Pages

-A View is a single page.
-Each View in the system serves one purpose.
+A Page is a single page

-View-Specific Components

-## View Components

-To implement [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) in Views, A View can store its Components in within the same directory

-1. Directory `src/views/<ViewName>/components`
-2. Component `src/views<ViewName>/components/<ComponentName>/index.tsx`
-3. Each Component has its own directory and a `index.tsx` that exports the Component

-## Layouts

-Layouts can be used to bootstrap a View while maintaining a unity among.

-1. Directory `src/layouts`
+- Directory `src/pages/<PageName>/components`
-2. Layout `src/layouts/<LayoutName>/index.tsx`
-3. Unit Tests `src/layouts/<LayoutName>/index.spec.tsx`

 ## React Hooks

-Swapr uses React 17.

-1. Directory `src/hooks`
+- Directory `src/hooks`
-2. Layout `src/hooks/use<HookName>.tsx`
+- Layout `src/hooks/use<HookName>.tsx`
-3. Unit Tests `src/hooks/use<HookName>.spec.tsx`
+- Unit Tests `src/hooks/use<HookName>.spec.tsx`

-## Assets
+### Assets

-1. Directory `src/assets`
+- Directory `src/assets`
-2. Images in `/src/assets/images`
-3. Videos in `src/assets/videos`
-4. SVG in `src/assets/svg`
+- SVG in `src/assets/svg`

-## Redux
+### App State (Redux)

-1. Directory `src/redux`
+- Directory `src/state/<stateDomain>`
-2. Store in `src/redux/store.ts`
-3. Ducks in `src/redux/<DuckName>.ts`
+- State domain directory `src/state/<stateDomain>`
+  - `actions.ts`
+  - `hooks.ts`
+  - `reducer.ts`
+  - `selectors.ts`
+  - `updator.ts`

 ## Styles

-1. Directory `src/styles`
+- Directory `src/styles`
-2. Theme in `src/styles/themes.ts`
+- Theme in `src/styles/themes.ts`
-3. Global Style (from styled-components) in `src/Global.tsx`
+- Global Style (from styled-components) in `src/Global.tsx`
-4. Google fonts in `src/styles.fonts.css`
+- Google fonts in `src/styles.fonts.css`

 ## Interfaces